nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### \[Enhanced\] ***Add*** Feature

-This feature was enhanced to help teacher assistants add students' profiles with ease.
+This feature was enhanced to help teaching assistants add students' profiles with ease.
 The feature uses the command :
 * `add` n/NAME, i/STUDENTID, [p/PHONE], [e/EMAIL], [c/CLASSGROUP], [t/TAGS]

 #### Feature Updates
-* ~~Compulsory~~ Optional Fields to Fill in (Fields in Square Bracket are Optional).
+* Optional Fields to Fill in (Fields in Square Bracket are Optional).
 * ***Only*** Name and Student ID are a must.
-* Provides a **more flexibly way** of adding students' profiles.
+* Provides a **more flexible way** of adding students' profiles.

 The improved feature allows user to leave certain fields empty if they do not have the information to fill them.